 If you’re a creator and have made a Kadence tutorial you’d like featured on this page, please comment below and we will check it out.
 If it’s proper, we will add it along with a link to your channel or site.

 How to Support the Creators:

 If you don’t use my affiliate link, use a link from one of the creators featured in this article.
-To find their affiliate link open the ‘more info’ drop down within their YouTube video page.
+To find their affiliate link open the ‘more info’ drop-down within their YouTube video page.
 Most of them will have links to buy Kadence in the video descriptions.
 In fact, if you found their video extremely helpful, I’d prefer you use their affiliate link.
-They spent more time creating those videos then I have making this article.
+They spent more time creating those videos than I have to make this article.